rayhaanalykhan/UIAppUtils/README.md

     Check for camera or microphone permissions and handle the response.

-    The function handles all authorization statuses and shows appropriate alert messages for these cases: not determine, first-time denied, previously denied, restricted, and unknown.
+    The function handles all authorization statuses and shows appropriate alert messages for all cases (not determine, first-time denied, previously denied, restricted, and unknown).

     ```swift
     AppUtils.checkMediaPermission(mediaType: .video) { granted in // video or audio permission